Durand Jones & The Indications: History

 During July and August 2018, the band recorded their second album in Brooklyn, New York and focused on developing a "vocal group sound."
 Their record, American Love Call, was released in March 2018.
 The band toured continuously through 2020, with Mike Montgomery joining as bassist at the end of 2019.
-Among other singles released in 2020, the band put out a studio version of their song "Power to the People" two weeks ahead of the 2020 presidential election; the demo version was originally released as part of the 2017 campaign Our First 100 Days.
+Among other singles released in 2020, the band put out a studio version of their song "Power to the People" two weeks ahead of the 2020 presidential election; the demo version was originally released as part of the 2017 compilation Our First 100 Days.

 Recorded in January 2020, Frazer released a Dan Auerbach-produced solo album in January 2021, at which time he noted that a new Durand Jones & The Indications album was in the works.
 He previously released music under the alias The Flying Stars of Brooklyn NY.
 Jones appeared as a guest vocalist on a number of tracks beginning in 2020, including on The Bamboos 2021 album.
 Of note, Rhein has worked as a researcher for The Numero Group and produced a number of reissue compilations for the label.

 In May 2021, the band announced that their third record, Private Space, would be released July 30, 2021 and released the lead single "Witchoo".
 The ten track album was recorded in New York City at Diamond Mine and features a more disco and modern soul-inspired sound.
 The album was written and produced by Jones, Frazer, Rhein, and Okonski with contributions from bassist Michael Montgomery as well as arrangers Ginger Dolden and Peter Lanctot, harpist Brandee Younger, and Eli "Paperboy" Reed, among others.